wearemakery/calendarwrapper/README.md

 Including in your app
 =====================

-Check out and maven install the hell out of it, build a jar and put it into the libs folder, or simply copy the required classes into the project
+Check out and maven install the hell out of it, build a jar and put it into the libs folder, or simply copy the required classes into the project.

 Other notices
 =============

-The lowest supported API level is 14 (Ice Cream Sandwich)
+The lowest supported API level is 14 (Ice Cream Sandwich).

 Developed by **Andras Kindler** (andraskindler@gmail.com)